nanocurrency/nano-docs/docs/integration-guides/advanced.md

 }
 ```

-Below is a full message which includes the following election info:
+Including the election info option results in the following fields being included:

-* election duration in milliseconds
+* election `duration` in milliseconds
-* end of election as milliseconds since epoch
+* end of election `time` as milliseconds since epoch
-* weight tally in raw unit
+* weight `tally` in raw unit

+**Sample Results**

+!!! note "Differences from the HTTP callback"
+    * The "block" contains JSON instead of an escaped string.
+This makes parsing easier.
+    * The JSON received by the client contains a topic, event time (milliseconds since epoch) and the message itself.
+    * Subtype is part of block (if it's a state block)
+    * There is no "is_send" property since "subtype" signifies the intent for state blocks.
+    * A confirmation type is added, which can be filtered.

 ```json
 {